The Defining Lines

 Here's What's Shakin' inside the Warehouse Arts District Area

-Boundary Markers – We are working to replace the Dome Industrial Signage with Warehouse Arts District signs in order to designate the area as an arts district.
+Boundary Markers – We worked to replace the Dome Industrial Signage with Warehouse Arts District signs in order to designate the area as an arts district.
+This was accomplished in early 2020.

 Art on the Trail – The Warehouse Arts District Association is working with the City and County to improve the Pinellas Trail both visually and with safety concerns.